1. About co-dydramol

 If you've bought co-dydramol from a pharmacy, do not use it for more than 3 days.

-If your pain hasn't gone away, talk to your pharmacist or doctor.
-If your doctor has prescribed co-dydramol for you, take it as you've been advised.
+If your pain has not gone away after 3 days, talk to your pharmacist or doctor.
+If your doctor has prescribed co-dydramol for you, follow their advice about how long to take it for.

 Depending on why you're taking it, you may need to take it for a few days or weeks at most – for example, if you're in pain after an injury or operation.

-Talk to your doctor if you're not sure how long you need to take co-codydramol for.
+Talk to your doctor if you're not sure how long you need to take co-dydramol for.

 Is it safe to take co-dydramol long term?